 Better in-depth knowledge helps You preserve and not to destroy Earth!
 A good environmental education helps You to understand and to deal with coming changes and challenges.
 Many BSB members can prove that more knowledge about Earth makes life Earth.

-Bear Springs Blossom Nature Conservation nonprofit offers you information needed to understand our changing Earth climate!
+BSB wants to keep Earth beautiful, and offers you information needed to understand our changing Earth climate!

 BSB promotes public awareness and participation in Nature conservation through publicity + educational activities.